-There is no “perfect” way to take care of an elderly suffering from Dementia except with the most love and patience that you are able to muster on that day.
-As a family member, it is often a struggle to understand, comprehend and accept the cognitive decline and the associated behavioural changes in our loved one suffering from dementia.
+There is no “perfect” way to take care of the elderly suffering from Dementia except with the most love and patience that you are able to muster on that day.
+As a family member, it is often a struggle to understand, comprehend and accept the cognitive decline and the associated behavioral changes in our loved one suffering from dementia.

-While taking care of those with Dementia, I have learned that the spouses are often the most courageous people that I have ever come across.
-They not only put up with and adequately manage incidents of extreme aggression, depression and confusion among the patients, but they also ensure a safe and secured environment for their loved ones.
+While taking care of those with Dementia, I have learned that spouses are often the most courageous people that I have ever come across.
+They not only put up with and adequately manage incidents of extreme aggression, depression, and confusion among the patients, but they also ensure a safe and secure environment for their loved ones.
 But, even the strongest of the strong are bound to reach a point after which they will tend to break.

-- Changes in the nature of relationship with the loved one;
+- Changes in the nature of the relationship with the loved one;

-- Coping with aggressive and violent behaviours of the loved one;
+- Coping with aggressive and violent behaviors of the loved one;

-- Loss of ability to socialise and loss of ‘me’ time, as caring duties and the needs of the family member are prioritized;
+- Loss of ability to socialize and loss of ‘me’ time, as caring duties and the needs of the family member, are prioritized;

 - Negative impact on personal and professional goals;

 - Regular battle with high levels of stress, anxiety, and depression;